bergloman/TsDashboard/README.md

     ]
 }
 ```````````
+- All titles (blocks, panels, widgets) are optional.

+## Parameter options

 - Parameters require `name`, `title` and `type`.
 Other data is optional.
     - Value `search_min_len` is applicable only to `filter` type.
 Default is 3.

-- All titles (blocks, panels, widgets) are optional.
+## Widget options

-- All widget options are optional.
-See below for full list with explanations and default values.
+All widget options are optional.

+- `title` - Widget title.
+Optional.
+- `type` - Widget type, possible values are `timestamp` and `histogram`.
+Optional, default value is `timestamp`.
+- `timeseries` - list of timeseries names.
+View requests these timeseries from the driver and then draws them to GUI.
+Used only for `timeseries` widget.
+- `dataseries` - list of timeseries names.
+View requests these timeseries from the driver and then draws them to GUI.
+Used only for `histogram` widget.
+- `timepoints` - list of timepoint-series names.
+View requests these timepoints from the driver and then draws them to GUI.
+Used only for `timeseries` widget.
+- `options` - Options for chart.
+See bellow for complete list.

-## Parameter types
+### Parameter types

 - `string` - simple string, no validation
 - `enum` - string from a fixed list of available values